 1) Join a farm share

-Sign up for a local CSA/Farmshare and get access to locally grown, high quality produces that makes plant-based eating easy and convenient.
+Sign up for a local CSA/Farmshare and get access to locally grown, high quality produce that makes healthy eating easy and convenient.
 Each week, enjoy excellent boxes of produce that are delivered right to your doorstep.

 2) Purchase only food that is really necessary